Medical abortion: Impact of COVID-19

-The COVID-19 pandemic challenged health policymakers worldwide which led to both indirect and direct affects on reproductive health access.
+The COVID-19 pandemic challenged health policymakers worldwide which led to both indirect and direct effects on reproductive health access.
 The overall decrease in availability and delivery of crucial sexual health care, including safe abortions, amid the COVID-19 pandemic led to an increased incidence of complications and fatalities during pregnancy.

 Pregnant individuals requested access to medical abortion more than surgical abortion during the pandemic, and preferred the ability to perform medical abortions at home via telehealth services.
 Data suggest that the increased use of telemedicine for abortion services during this period were a result of COVID-19 fear, reduced travel ability, stay-at-home orders, greater concealment, and the solace of home-care.
 This data supported the safety and efficacy of telehealth abortion services, and demonstrated its increasing demand.
 The severity and rate of complications after telehealth abortion services were low, mirroring overall medical abortion complication rates, including those performed within clinics or other medical facilities.